SovereignCloudStack/standards/README.md

 (with k8s cluster API), identity federation and much improved preconfiguration for monitoring and logging.

+See [Release Notes for R1](Release-Notes/Release1.md) for more information.

 ## Roadmap

 We have a 6 month release cadence -- R2 will follow in March 2022.